trinly01/ZVWA/README.md

 ### Disclaimer

-We do not take responsibility for the way in which any one uses this application (DVWA).
+We do not take responsibility for the way in which any one uses this application (VWA).
 We have made the purposes of the application clear and it should not be used maliciously.
 We have given warnings and taken measures to prevent users from installing VWA on to live web servers.
 If your web server is compromised via an installation of DVWA, it is not our responsibility, it is the responsibility of the person/s who uploaded and installed it.

 - - -

 ## License

-This file is part of ZyberLab Vulnerable Web Application (DVWA).
+This file is part of ZyberLab Vulnerable Web Application (VWA).

-ZyberLab Vulnerable Web Application (DVWA) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ZyberLab Vulnerable Web Application (VWA) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-ZyberLab Vulnerable Web Application (DVWA) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ZyberLab Vulnerable Web Application (VWA) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with ZyberLab Vulnerable Web Application (DVWA).
+You should have received a copy of the GNU General Public License along with ZyberLab Vulnerable Web Application (VWA).
 If not, see <http://www.gnu.org/licenses/>.

 - - -